akanteRR/PE-Custom-Script/Contest/PE v19/readme.md

 # Script
 Puts in `Plugins\Pokemon contest`

+# Map example
+You can rename and replace your map with map example in `Map`

 # How to use
 * You can define new move in this file
 > `0 - Set Moves.txt` of folder `0 - Move`